Zecharia Dershowitz: Employment

 His occupation was listed as tailor, which meant he worked in a sweatshop in the garment district.

 One of his employers was the Triangle Shirt Factory, scene of the notorious Triangle Shirtwaist Factory fire.
 His life was spared because, as a Sabbath observer, he had not come to work that day.

 Community leader

 Dershowitz served as president of the 100 Cannon Street Burial Society.
 Under his jurisdiction, burial grounds were purchased in Mt.
 Hebron Cemetery in Queens.
 Dershowitz and his four sons: Leibish (Louis), Shmeil (Sam), Shulem (Sol), and Yechezkel (Hyman) had their names engraved on the right door post of the synagogue cemetery plot.
-These Manhattan streets no longer exist, overtaken by the needs of the Williamsburg Bridge in 1903, and other neighborhood projects.

 Brooklyn

 Zecharia moved to Williamsburg in 1910, along with East Side families who eventually moved to Brooklyn and other neighborhoods.
 There, he established the family synagogue on Roebling Street.
 Eventually, the synagogue moved to 94 South 10th Street.
 The deed to the building stated that one side of the property was the border between the City of Brooklyn and the town of Williamsburg.
 He and sons Louis and Sam were active in the Board of Directors of Yeshiva Torah Vodaath, which Louis had established with his friend Binyomin Wilhelm in 1918.
 It was the second yeshivah in Brooklyn, (the first was Tifereth Bachurim, which became Yeshiva Rabbi Chaim Berlin in 1919).

 Zecharia converted the basement apartment into the family synagogue.
 To make sure that the family could support itself without working on the Sabbath, the synagogue was used as a workshop.
 He opened a factory by purchasing a sewing machine and a machine that put clamps on change-purses.
 These were set up in the corner of the Ladies’ Section of the synagogue.
 All three of his daughters eventually lived with their families in the three-family home.
 After Zecharia died, Leah continued to live there with the Fendel family above the shul.
 Zecharia had opened a hole in the floor of his apartment, right above the synagogue's reading table, and covered it with a grate and a carpet.
 The grate was under the dining room table.
 When the ladies of the family wanted to pray with the men, they had the choice of going down to the Ladies’ Section, or remaining in the Fendel dining room and uncovering the grate.